MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/glossary.md

 Hand gestures enable operators to do actions in mixed reality.
 For more information, see [Gestures to know](authoring-gestures.md).

 ## Interpupillary distance (IPD)
 The distance between a user’s eyes.
 Different users have different IPDs.
 To align content correctly, the HoloLens needs to be calibrated for each user’s IPD.
-[Learn more about calibrating HoloLens](pc-authoring.md).

 ## Marker
 A computer-generated visual used for one type of alignment.
 You gaze at the marker to align the guide with its spatial coordinates.